 Segway Personal Transporters enable personnel to cover more ground in less time, increases carrying capacity, and allows for more productivity.
-The Segways are assigned to the Code Enforcement Division and to the Field Operations Bureau.
+The Segways are assigned to the Field Operations Bureau.
 The Field Operations Bureau Segways are identified as the property of the Greenville Police Department property by a minimum of two "Police" decals that are clearly visible to the general public.